opendocman/opendocman/tests/README.md

 2. Ensure all tests pass before submitting
 3. Maintain or improve code coverage
 4. Update this README if adding new testing patterns
+5. Follow the Department test examples for comprehensive coverage

 ## Resources